Last Updated on

 One day in Leiden self-guided walking tour

 Don’t be intimidated by this free self-guided walking tour of Leiden!
 Leiden is pretty small, so it’s very easy to wander around and you really won’t be covering much distance at all.
-Leiden is the perfect city to get lost in, so even if you’re not one for following a set route, you might find some inspiration on things to do in Leiden.
+Leiden is the perfect city to get lost in.

 This guide is meant for people more interested in stadswandeling than visiting every attraction.
 I’ll include some mentions of nearby attractions in case you’re interested, but I think that it’s lovely just to walk around Leiden.
 I did not include every attraction in Leiden, but my personal favorites.
 The walking path through Leiden is a little more than 3 kilometers, so it should take about an hour if you don’t have the whole day.